70th birthday holiday ideas

 Martin Randall Travel focuses on cultural tours in the company of expert guides and speakers, visiting destinations all over the world though they also have a good selection in the UK.
 These include Walking Hadrian’s Wall, Music in the Cotswolds, the Cathedrals of England and a choice of Chamber Music Weekends.

-If wine is your passion, then consider a trip with Wine Tourism Spain.
-Based in Spain, they organise walking tours, road trips and escorted tours from such cities as Madrid, Barcelona, Bilbao and San Sebastian.
 For something a little closer to home you can stay on an English vineyard.
 Three Choirs Vineyards is set in 100 acres of Gloucestershire countryside and not only has its own accommodation, it also has a restaurant with two AA rosettes for that very special birthday meal.
 With wine, of course.

 If your birthday is in the run-up to Christmas you might want to think about visiting one of Europe’s Christmas markets.
 They’re closely associated with Germany but in fact there are Christmas markets throughout Europe, including in Prague, Venice, Stockholm, Amsterdam, Antwerp, Bruges and Budapest.
 Choose your favourite country and buy yourself a present that you actually want.